kagambigithae/kagambigithae/engineering-leadership.md

 ## Summary

-I specialise in architecting resilient, offline-first distributed systems for emerging markets.
-My focus is on decoupling legacy monoliths into scalable microservices and aligning technical strategy with revenue goals.
+In the last 2 years, I've specialised in architecting resilient, offline-first distributed systems for emerging markets.
+My focus being on decoupling legacy monoliths into scalable microservices and aligning technical strategy with revenue goals.

-Below are select architectural case studies from my recent work.
+Below, I highlight a select group of architectural projects from my recent work.

-## Case Study 1: Scaling IoT Payments in Low-Bandwidth Environments
+## Project 1: Scaling IoT Payments in Low-Bandwidth Environments

 **Role:** Lead Solution Architect & Senior Engineering Manager